Shuffle/shuffle-docs/articles/Shuffle_Pricing.md

 For example, the workflow below has many nodes or 'actions'.
 Whenever it runs, these actions are counted as app-runs.

-Only the actions that run are counted; the rest are ignored and not counted.
+IMP: Only the actions that run are counted; the rest are ignored and not counted.
 In the workflow below, even though it has many actions, if it stops at the (red) filter action, only 4 app-runs are counted.

 ![Shuffle Pricing](https://github.com/frikky/shuffle-docs/blob/master/assets/Shuffle_Pricing_Workflow.png?raw=true)